dustinpfister/blog_posts/_posts/js-math-random.md

 ## 6 - No replacement

-WHen it comes to the subject of random numbers there is the topic of replacement, and not replacement.
+When it comes to the subject of random numbers there is the topic of replacement, and not replacement.
+That is that there is the concept of selecting a number between and including 1 and 10, but then each time a section is made it is possible to select the same number next time.
+This would be considered random selection with replacement.
+So then there is the concept of not having replacement then, that is that of the options start out as \[1,2,3,4,5,6,7,8,9,10\] and the first random section is 4, then the current state of the array would now be \[1,2,3,5,6,7,8,9,10\] and then the size of the array would continue to reduce with each call after that.

 ```js
 var createHat = function (sample) {